Shayan-Bathaee/ML-Linear-Regression/README.md

 `python linear-regression.py -help`

 ## Implementation
 To implement this program, I used [this article](https://towardsdatascience.com/linear-regression-using-gradient-descent-97a6c8700931) as a conceptual explanation of how linear regression and gradient descent works.
 After understanding the process, I developed my implementation away from the example code.
-In the end, I found that my program focused more on OOP and visualization than the article's example.
+My program ended up focusing more on OOP and visualization than the article's example.